 Search Engine Optimization involves increasing the visibility of a website online.
 Search engines are participating in this process.
-Most of their criteria includes making mobile friendly websites.
-From a web developer’s point of view, most SEO tactics for mobile friendly websites work entirely different from how the desktop version works.
+Most of their criteria include making mobile-friendly websites.
+From a web developer’s point of view, most SEO tactics for mobile-friendly websites work entirely different from how the desktop version works.

 You May Also Like: How To Increase Domain Authority/Page Authority Of Your Website.